 Some other crucial ingredients to a coq au vin

-recipe are the sauteed mushrooms and braised pearl onions that you place over top of the stew when served.
+pearl onions that you place over top of the stew when served.
 The onions and mushrooms each have to get prepared separately with very detailed instructions on just how to correctly brown your mushrooms or cook your onions.
 For the onions, you can braise them in water, red or white wine, or beef or chicken stock.
 I chose to use red wine since I had it and the onions came out beautiful with a brownish-purple colour.

 I made some parsley potatoes (not Julia Child's recipe for them) as an accompaniment.
 They were simply boiled until tender and then tossed with salt, pepper, margarine/butter, and freshly